MacOS Big Sur review: The software side of Mac's rebirth

 MacOS 11 Big Sur has arrived, and it's got a few geeky features for long-time Mac users.
-But it also teams up with Apple's new M1 chip (a.k.a.
-Apple Silicon) to turn the page on a new chapter for the Mac.
+But it also teams up with Apple's new M1 chip (the first in a line known as Apple silicon) to turn the page on a new chapter for the Mac.
 So let's break it down.

 Let's get this quibble out of the way

-We'll talk about the most interesting new stuff in Big Sur in a minute, but first I want to talk about the most annoying thing in Big Sur, to get it out of the way.
-There's one nitpicky thing I noticed right away and I think plenty of you will notice too when you first try Big Sur.
+We'll talk about the most interesting new stuff in Big Sur in a minute, but first I want to talk about the most annoying thing to get it out of the way.
+There's one nitpicky thing I noticed right away, and which I think plenty of you will notice too when you first try Big Sur.
 And that's the new icons.

-Going all the way back to the launch of the Mac in 1984, icons have been one of the things that made the Mac, the Mac.
-Unfortunately, Big Sur does some weird stuff with the icons.
+Going all the way back to the launch of the Mac in 1984, icons have been one of the things that made the Mac the Mac.
+Big Sur does some weird stuff with its icons.
 It brings them more in line with iOS, which isn't a bad thing.
-For example, the icons for Messages and Mail -- which used to look completely different between Mac on the one hand and iPhone or iPad on the other -- now use the same colors and shapes in their icons across the different operating systems.
+For example, the icons for Messages and Mail -- which used to look completely different between the Mac and the iPhone or iPad -- now use the same colors and shapes in their icons across the different operating systems.
 Great.

 The problem is that in Big Sur, Apple went backwards with these icons by adding 3D shadows, which are especially apparent in the new icons for Messages and FaceTime on Mac.
-While the iOS versions use a clean, simple flat design, the Mac versions look like a throwback to the pre-2013 iPhone days when Apple used heavy-handed 3D icons that leaned into skeuomorphism.
+While the iOS versions use a clean, simple flat design, the Mac versions look like a throwback to the pre-2013 iPhone days when Apple used heavy-handed 3D icons that leaned into skeuomorphism, where icons look like the real-world counterpart of whatever they represent, such as a physical calendar or envelope.
 In recent years, Apple -- along with Google and Microsoft -- has adopted more modern, flat design and that's generally easier on the eyes.

-These new 3D in Big Sur icons stand out like a sore thumb, because they feel like dated design elements -- especially when the rest of the new UI in Big Sur is so clean and crisp, as we'll talk about in a second.
+These new 3D icons stick out like a sore thumb, because they feel like dated design elements -- especially when the rest of the new UI in Big Sur is so clean and crisp, as we'll discuss in a second.
 The effect is like having the beautiful minimalist interior of the new Tesla Model Y and then dropping in floor mats that use green shag carpet.
 It's an eyesore, and every time you look at those icons, it takes away from what's otherwise a pleasant UI experience.

 Transparent beauty